Growth of hexagonal BN crystals by traveling-solvent floating zone: Data availability

-All data collected in PARADIM facilities to carry out this work will be available upon publication at https://doi.org/ xxxx-xxxx.
-Other data is available upon reasonable request to the authors.
+All data collected in PARADIM facilities to carry out this work will be available upon publication at https://doi.org/ doi.org/10.34863/211a-6d45.
+Other data is available upon reasonable request to the authors. \printcredits